Coleridge-Initiative-org/adrf-userdocs/docs/_source/workspace/export.rst

 Think about meaningful names to allow inference on the content of the file.
 This also applies to variables.
 For instance, if you are calculating outflows it is better to name the variable outflows instead of var1.
 Every file of code should have a header including a description of the content of the file, a timestamp, and what kind of data manipulation takes place.
 The more detailed your documentation the easier it is for ADRF staff to follow your study during disclosure control.

-Code documentation is helpful for disclisure reviews.
+Code documentation is helpful for disclosure reviews.
 The better the documentation the faster the turnaround of export requests.
 In particular when you aggregate data files.
 In this case we require documentation on the level of aggregation and during which step in the program the aggregation took place (specify in code).

 Required Information
 ^^^^^^^^^^^^^^^^^^^^